magnetilo/zosimolab/README.md

 -----

-## Image segmentation from classification labels only
+## Image Segmentation from Classification Labels only

 ### Description:
 At geoimpact, I developed a model for detecting photovoltaic (PV) systems in satellite images and estimating their area.
 The plan was to extract a Swiss-wide data base with all installed PV-systems and their installed capacity from arerial and satellite images.